 Overview

-A charitable endowment DAO that anyone can donate to, the principal ETH is invested forever, and anyone can vote on where to donate the returns.
+A charitable endowment that anyone can donate to, the principal ETH is invested forever, and anyone can vote on where to donate the returns.

 Alpha